fatemesbati/gallery-full/README.md

+# gallery-full
-# gallery app with play 2 framework and angular
+gallery app with play 2 framework and angular